karanpratapsingh/learn-go/README.md

 ### CancelFunc

 A `CancelFunc` tells an operation to abandon its work and it does not wait for the work to stop.
-If it is called by multiple goroutines simultaneously, after the first call, subsequent calls to a `CancelFunc` do nothing.
+If it is called by multiple goroutines simultaneously, after the first call, subsequent calls to a `CancelFunc` does nothing.

 ```go
 type CancelFunc func()